Academic Calendar 2025/26

 6

-Note 1: SOWK 431 is not open to challenge or PLAR.
+Note: SOWK 431 is not open to Prior Learning Assessment and Recognition (PLAR).

 Practicum regulations

-Students who are on Academic Warning or Academic Probation or subject to academic or non-academic student conduct proceedings will not ordinarily be permitted to register in the field placement.
+Students who are on Academic Warning or Academic Probation or subject to academic or non-academic student misconduct proceedings will not be permitted to register in the field placement.

 Program requirements and continuance in program

-To maintain status as a MSW student and to continue in the program, students must maintain an overall minimum GPA of 3.00.
+To remain in good standing status as a MSW student and to continue in the program, students must maintain an overall minimum GPA of 3.00.
 Credit towards the degree will not be available for any course in which the grade is less than a B-.
 Practica must be completed with satisfactory evaluations.
-The major paper/project must receive a Pass.
+The major paper must receive a Pass.

 Transfer credit

-Any applicant who meets the MSW entrance requirements may have a formal evaluation of courses from other institutions/programs that have not been used in another credential may be considered for transfer credit, subject to residency requirements.
+Applicants who meets the MSW entrance requirements may request a formal evaluation of courses from other institutions/programs that have not been used in another credential to be considered for transfer credit, subject to residency requirements.

 Residency

-UFV Graduate Studies residency requirements policy requires that at least 75% of program courses be taken at UFV.
-The practicum and major paper/project must be completed through UFV, and it is anticipated that most students will take all their courses through UFV.
-However, a maximum of two courses (25%) may be taken at another university for transfer credit in the UFV MSW program.
+UFV's Credentials policy (64) requires that at least 75% of graduate program courses be taken at UFV.
+The practicum and major paper must be completed at UFV, and it is anticipated that most students will take all their courses at UFV.
+However, a maximum of two courses (25%) may be taken at another university for transfer credit to the UFV MSW program.
 This would require advance approval of the Director of the School of Social Work and Human Services and the Associate Vice-President of Graduate Studies and Research upon admission.

 Graduation requirements

-Candidates who qualify to receive a UFV graduate degree must be approved by the Senate.
+Candidates who qualify to receive a UFV graduate degree must be approved by Senate.
 Students must apply for graduation in the first month of their final semester.
-Visit the Graduation webpage for more information.
 The final deadline for students who wish to attend the June Convocation ceremony is April 1 of each year, with all program requirements completed by April 30.
+See the Graduation webpage for more information.

 Note: Students should also be familiar with the General Regulations for Graduate Studies.